0

 It is a tourist attraction on Jeju-do.
 The bridge connects Cheonjeyeon with the Jungmun Tourist Complex, and is intended for pedestrian use.

-Text imported from Wikipedia article "Seonim Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Seonim Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants